vdaas/vald/docs/user-guides/operations.md

 ## Upgrading

 Our versioning strategy is based on [Semantic Versioning][semver].
-Upgrading to new minor or major version may require you to change your configurations.
+Upgrading to new vesion such as minor or major may require you to change your configurations.
 Please read the [CHANGELOG][CHANGELOG] before upgrading.

 ### In case of manual deploy